- If your Windows computer power plan keeps changing on its own, some settings might be wrong.

 Have you recently upgraded your operating system to Windows 10?
 Then it’s not a strange thing that your power plan keeps changing randomly or whenever you try to do a device reboot.

-Usually, the Windows 8 or Windows 10 device will change your power plan if you don’t have the correct system settings.
-You can set your Windows 8, 10 device to “high performance”, for example, and after a while or after a reboot of the device, it will change automatically to “power saver”.
+Usually, the system will change your power plan if you don’t have the correct settings.
+For instance, you might set your devices to high performance, and after a while or after a reboot, it will change automatically to power saver.
 This is just one of the glitches that may happen in your power plan settings feature.

-SOLVED: Windows 10 power plan changes on its own
+What can I do if Windows 10 power plan changes on its own?